-In this passage we find several similar words that Paul uses to describe bountiful giving.
+In this passage we find several similar words that Paul uses to describe how giving should be bountiful.

 Bounty – 2 Cor 9:5 – “makeup beforehand your bounty… as a matter of bounty, and not as of covetousness” – bounty has two meanings here; the first usage means “a monetary gift” and the second usage means “generosity, liberality.”

 Bountifully – 2 Cor 9:6 – “he which soweth bountifully shall reap also bountifully” – bountifully means “liberally or largely” – so when you sow liberally you reap largely.